Start Claude with remote monitoring

 You stay in charge:

-• Your model, your rules — runs fully locally by default (Ollama), or via any OpenAI-compatible endpoint (OpenRouter, self-hosted, etc.).
+- Your model, your rules — runs fully locally by default, on the Yooz Engine that remi downloads and supervises itself (Apple Silicon macOS today, Linux in progress), or via any OpenAI-compatible endpoint (OpenRouter, self-hosted, etc.).
 No calls leave your machine unless you choose a hosted provider.

 See the Auto-Approve guide.